QYhB05/MomoTech/README.md

 # 注意:请使用最新版本, 旧版本可能存在没修复的bug

-## 版本日志
-### 2024/2/24

-发布了第一个版本, 完善了主线的游玩路线

-## 2024/3/1

-因反馈使用的RC版本过低, 所以更新使用RC版本至RC-35

-## 2024/3/10

-添加物品和机器, 修复了量化构造器无法合成的bug, 并更新版本号为1.0.1

-## 2024/3/17

-添加物品和机器, 修复bug, 更新巨量物品, 并更新版本号为1.1.0

 ## About
-This is a minecraft server plugin and a Slimefun addon.
+This is Slimefun addon for minecraft servers.

-It includes many special machine and item to make you play more enjoyable!
+It includes many special machines and items to make you play more enjoyable!

-(For example, somthing could generate different kinds of stones/fishes/string/... even command blocks!
+(For example, somthing could generate different kinds of stones/fishes/... even command blocks!
 Or something could effect you saturation in minecraft, there's more things are waiting for you to explore!)

-This project is still processing (Maybe it will be update after 2024.6, because I need to prepare a exam).
+This project is still processing (Maybe it will update after 2024.6, because I need to prepare a exam).

 The author is only a amateur code enthusiast, maybe there's something not fine, anyway if you give me suggestions, I'll try my best to get it.